Obtaining A Mortgage On Leasehold Properties

 Are leaseholds more expensive than freeholds?

 The conveyancing cost for leasehold properties is generally a few hundred pounds higher as compared to freehold properties.
-This is due to the fact that the conveyancing process for leasehold properties involved more legal paperwork.
+This is since the conveyancing process for leasehold properties involved more legal paperwork.

-Further, you will incur a lesser initial cost as compared to a purchasing a freehold, but you will be responsible for maintaining the common parts of the property, paying annual maintenance fees and service charges, and paying annual ground rent.
+Further, you will incur a lesser initial cost than a purchasing a freehold, but you will be responsible for maintaining the common parts of the property, paying annual maintenance fees and service charges, and paying annual ground rent.

 Can you extend your lease?